GoogleCloudPlatform/community/tutorials/cloud-functions-async/index.md

 This pattern is common enough that Google has defined a standard of a [long-running-operation API contract](https://github.com/googleapis/googleapis/tree/master/google/longrunning) used in multiple APIs.

 This is a high level pattern.
 What about a job state is tracked and how work is performed will vary by use-case.
-This tutorial dives deeper into this pattern
+This tutorial dives deeper into this pattern.

 ## Serverless Stateful Jobs

-This tutorial uses several managed services to implement the asyn c stateful jobs pattern including [Cloud Pub/Sub](https://cloud.google.com/pubsub/) and [Cloud Firestore](https://cloud.google.com/firestore/).
+This tutorial uses several managed services to implement the async stateful jobs pattern including [Cloud Pub/Sub](https://cloud.google.com/pubsub/) and [Cloud Firestore](https://cloud.google.com/firestore/).

 ![](image/arch.png)